Midnight (DC Comics)

-Midnight (real name: Dave Clark) is a fictional character owned by DC Comics.
-A masked detective, he was created by writer-artist Jack Cole for Quality Comics during the 1930s to 1940s period fans and historians call the Golden Age of Comic Books.
+Midnight (Dave Clark) is a fictional character owned by DC Comics.
+A masked detective, he was created by writer-artist Jack Cole for Quality Comics during the 1930s to 1940s period known as the Golden Age of Comic Books.

-A female supervillain alien version of Midnight appeared in the fifth season of Supergirl, portrayed by actress Jennifer Cheon Garcia.
+A female supervillain alien version of Midnight appeared in the fifth season of Supergirl, portrayed by Jennifer Cheon Garcia.

 Publication history

 With writer-artist Will Eisner retaining rights to the masked-detective character the Spirit, Quality Comics publisher "Busy" Arnold, who published the comic-book version of this newspaper character, desired a hedge in case Eisner were killed or incapacitated during World War II.
 Arnold directed Jack Cole to create a similar character, which became Midnight.
 Midnight debuted in Smash Comics #18 (cover-dated Jan.
 1941).
 The character became popular enough to become the cover feature with Smash Comics #28 (Nov.
 1941), a position he would hold for nearly eight years until the title's cancellation with issue #85 (Oct.
 1949).